 Wine became fashionable and whisky as well, along with shochu and cocktails made from a number of spirits.
 These products were all new and trendy and sake had the unfortunate image of being a drink for drunkards and old men, the large 1.8L bottles being associated with heavy drinking, especially by the younger generation.

 This worsening image of sake was the other major contributing factor to the decline of sake.
 The Sanzo-shu, a remnant of the necessities of the second world war, never stopped being produced, even when rice became plentiful again.
 A cheap, highly profitable brew for brewers, it was however associated with causing hangovers.

 A bad image, marketing mishaps, and increasingly fashionable foreign drinks sealed the deal and since the 1970s sake consumption has never stopped declining in Japan.
 Only some 1’200 active breweries remain nowadays, compared with 8’000 in the pre-WW2 period and compared with over 90’000 wineries in France.

-Another remnant of wartime decision-making was the tax system for sake, by which the “grade” of sake was determined simply by the amount of tax paid on the product, rather than on the quality or any other subjective criteria.
+Another remnant of wartime decision-making was the tax system for sake, by which the “grade” of sake was determined simply by the amount of tax paid on the product, rather than on the quality or any other subjective or objective criteria.
 A second-rate sake could thus be just as good, or even better than a first-rate sake.
-But this was eventually (and fortunately) revised.
+This was eventually (and fortunately) revised.

 The Ginjo Boom and the Establishment of Premium Sake

-Want to try some sake that we mentioned in this article?
+Interested in trying some of the sake that we mentioned in this article?